Kaspersky VPN Review: Quick Expert Summary

 Kaspersky VPN comes with industry-standard security features like 256-bit AES encryption, a kill switch, a no-logs policy, and full leak protection.
 It also includes advanced security features like perfect forward secrecy, as well as double VPN connections and split-tunneling.

 In my speed tests, Kaspersky VPN performed really well — I enjoyed fast browsing and downloads on both local and distant servers.
-I also like that Kaspersky VPN allows torrenting on all of its servers and works with popular streaming sites like Amazon Prime, Disney+, and BBC iPlayer (confirmed by my colleague in the UK).
+I also like that Kaspersky VPN allows torrenting on all of its servers and works with popular streaming sites like Amazon Prime, Disney+, and BBC iPlayer.

 While Kaspersky VPN is a good service, it has many drawbacks I can’t ignore.
-It’s based in a restrictive country (Russia), it’s missing extra features like an ad blocker, and its customer support is awful.
+It’s based in a restrictive country (Russia), it’s missing extra features like an ad blocker, its customer support is awful, and it’s not available for purchase in the US (the US government has banned the sale of all Kaspersky products).

 Kaspersky VPN allows 5–10 simultaneous connections and has very cheap paid plans.
 It also offers a limited free plan and comes with a 30-day money-back guarantee.
 The paid plans are available as a standalone purchase, or as part of the Kaspersky Plus and Premium subscriptions, which include access to Kaspersky’s antivirus program (Kaspersky is one of the top antiviruses in 2024), a password manager, anti-phishing protection, a data leak checker, and more.